top of page

 In 2015, I started my popular and highly successful astronomy study group at the Rózsakerti Demjén István Reformed Primary School and High School.
 While I introduced many talented children to the world of the universe and we won several national finals of the Children's Science Research Conference, I felt a renewed urge to fulfil my childhood dream of taking astrophotographs.
 In 2017, I purchased the necessary equipment and since then, I have been steadily making my images, which have since earned several prestigious international and national awards.
 Over the past years, I have tried to take a new direction in comet photography and make as many unique photographs as possible.

 One of my first serious photographs was shortlisted in the Astronomy Photographer of the Year international competition organised by Royal Observatory Greenwich in autumn 2017.
-The list of international recognitions has expanded as my photograph appeared as NASA's Astronomy Picture of the Day (NASA APOD).
-Additionally, I have achieved category wins and podium finishes in the AstroCamera and ASTRO2021 international astrophotography competitions.
+Several of my photographs have been featured as NASA's Astronomy Picture of the Day (NASA APOD), and on numerous occasions, I have been recognized as a category winner or a podium finisher in the international astrophotography competitions AstroCamera and ASTRO2021.
 My most prestigious international award came in the autumn of 2022, when I achieved a third and two shortlisted places in the Astronomy Photographer of the Year competition.
-I have been awarded the Young Talents of the Nation Scholarship several times, but I am also very honoured to have been recognised by the municipalities of Tápióbicske and Budafok-Tétény.
+I have been awarded the Young Talents of the Nation Scholarship several times, and I am also very honoured to have been recognised by the municipalities of Tápióbicske and Budafok-Tétény.
 In 2021, National Geographic Hungary selected one of my images as one of the most beautiful astrophotographs of the year, and I have also been awarded the Picture of the Month or Picture of the Day in various competitions organised by international and national professional organisations.

 If you would like to donate: